zaf/agi/Readme.md

 func (a *Session) Init(rw *bufio.ReadWriter) error
 ```
 Init initializes a new AGI session.
 If rw is nil the AGI session will use
-standard input (stdin) and standard output (stdout).
-It reads and stores the AGI
+standard input (stdin) and output (stdout) for a standalone AGI application.
+It
-environment variables in Env.
-Returns an error if the parsing of the AGI
+reads and stores the AGI environment variables in Env.
+Returns an error if the
-environment was unsuccessful.
+parsing of the AGI environment was unsuccessful.

 #### func (*Session) Noop